Murrells Inlet, South Carolina Fishing Charters

 The Murrells Inlet Marsh Walk is a popular attraction for visitors and locals alike.
 The Marsh Walk features a fishing pier, local restaurants and bars, and provides some of the best views of Murrells Inlet.

-If you are visiting from out of town and would like to try fishing on your own, stop into Booty’s Outdoors in Murrells Inlet.
+If you are visiting from out of town and would like to try fishing on your own, stop into Perry’s Bait Shop in Murrells Inlet.
 Their staff is very knowledgeable about what is biting and get set you up with all the right fishing tackle and equipment.
+They also can arrange accommodations at their newest fishing lodge.